ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 title: A basic introduction to einsum
 ---

-I haunt the `[numpy]` tag on Stack Overflow.
-After watching the steady trickle of incoming questions, it's become apparent that a lot of askers find the `einsum` function somewhat puzzling.

-Often they've read the (informative but terse) documentation and are unsure how to begin to apply the function.
-Sometimes they're trying to use it on a problem that can only really be solved with good old-fashioned broadcasting and array methods.
-Either way, it's an indication that simple explanations and introductory guides can be difficult to find online.

-`einsum` itself is one of NumPy's jewels and can frequently lead to significant increases in speed and efficiency.
-It does take a little while to get used to the notation and, once understood, sometimes a few attempts to apply it correctly to a problem.
-This post is a basic introduction to what this function does and how it can be used to replace more familiar array operations.
+The `einsum` function is one of NumPy's jewels.
+It can deliver significant increases in speed and efficiency, but on the downside, it can take a little while understand the notation and sometimes a few attempts to apply it correctly to a problem.

+There a fair few questions on sites like Stack Overflow that are asking what `einsum` does and how it works, so this post hopes to serve as a basic introduction to the function and what you need to know to begin using it.

-## What `einsum` does
+## What `einsum` can do

 Suppose you have two arrays, `A` and `B`.
-Now suppose that you want to...
+Now suppose that you want to:

 - **multiply** `A` with `B` in a particular way to create new array of products, *and then maybe*
 - **sum** this new array along particular axes, *and/or*
 - **transpose** the axes of the array in a particular order.

-There's a very good chance `einsum` will help you do that much faster and more memory-efficiently that combinations of the NumPy functions `multiply`, `sum` and `transpose` will allow.
+Then there's a very good chance `einsum` will help you do this much faster and more memory-efficiently that combinations of the NumPy functions `multiply`, `sum` and `transpose` will allow.

 As a small example of `einsum`'s power, here are two arrays that we want to multiply element-wise and then sum along axis 1 (the rows):